Care of newborn lambs

 may follow but this hypothermic lamb is typically over 12 hours

-Baby lamb scours are due to one of several bacteria: e. coli,
+Baby lamb scours can be due to one of several bacteria: e. coli,

 salmonella, or clostridium perfringins type C. Adequate